San Jose (Costa Rica) in 3 Days

 Sculpture Garden

-Outside is a sculpture garden (who doesn’t love a sculpture garden?) with some interesting pieces.
+Outside is a Sculpture Garden (who doesn’t love a sculpture garden?) with some interesting pieces.

 Museo de Arte Costarricense - Sculpture Garden